Toast-stack/CS-405-Secure-Coding/README.md

 ## Overview

-This repository contains coursework, assignments, and projects completed for the CS-405 Secure Coding course at [Your University].
+This repository contains coursework, assignments, and projects completed for the CS-405 Secure Coding course at Southern New Hampshire University.
 The course focuses on identifying and mitigating security vulnerabilities in software development, emphasizing secure coding practices and principles.

 ## Course Description